GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (17) .md

 **Casting Time**: 4 Actions

-**Effect**: You project a strange faming fluid in a 3 yard cone by flicking out your hands, touching together.
+**Effect**: You project a strange foaming fluid in a 3 yard cone by flicking out your hands, touching together.
 Anything within the cone is covered in an insulating material for an hour.
 Cold, electric, and fire against anything covered in this spray have disadvantage.
 Additionally, the effect of a creature's Mucous feature is negated while coated this way.
 Furthermore, a creature affected by this spells suffers a penalty to all [Rflx] checks and saves equal to half of the spell's tier (minimum of -1).
 The coating can be negated by an acid attack with a value of 13 or greater.
 Time spent in soapy water dissolves the foam twice as quick.

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard.